 Google’s Voice Search was initially a Google labs feature.
 On June 14, 2011, Google announced at its Inside Google Search, Google Voice was coming to desktop with the goal of making voice search ubiquitous.

 Then, Google Assistant happened, and now you have voice search available all around.
-Google’s new technology has changed how people search on the search engine and, in turn, how SEO works and will continue to change.
+Google’s new technology has changed how people search on the search engine and, in turn, how SEO works and will continue to change how to optimise for voice search.

 While we are still clear about what constitutes a good SEO strategy, it’s no secret that its definition and purpose are driven forwards by new trends like voice search.
-We will talk about how you can optimise your business for voice search later in the post, first, let’s take a look at the basics.
+We will talk about how you can optimise your business for voice search later in the post, first, let’s take a look at how to optimise for voice search basics.

 How many searches are voice searches?